darton/BME280USB/README.md

 Connect the RPi with the RPi Pico together with the USB cable.

-Select serial as the interface type in RPiMS configuration for the BME280 sensor.
+Select serial as the interface type in PC configuration.

- - ### Temperature, Humidity, Pressure Sensor BME280
+ - ### Wiring diagram
 ```
 RPi Pico  [3V3  Pin 36]------------------------------ [VCC]  BME280
 RPi Pico  [GP16 Pin 21] ----------------------------- [SDA]  BME280